AnotherSamWilson/miceforest/README.md

       - Fits into a sklearn pipeline
       - User can customize every aspect of the imputation process
   - **Production Ready**
-      - Can impute new, unseen datasets very quickly
+      - Can impute new, unseen datasets quickly
       - Kernels are efficiently compressed during saving and loading
       - Data can be imputed in place to save memory
       - Can build models on non-missing data